 The records required to be maintained include any information required for the entry of merchandise into the U.S. and those business records that are normally kept in the ordinary course of business.
-Those records include, but are not be limited to:
+Those records include, but are not limited to:

 - statements, declarations, and documents

-- electronically generated or machine readable data
+- electronically generated or machine-readable data

 - books, papers and correspondence

 - technical data

 - financial accounting data

 - entry records contained on the "(a)(1)(A)" list.
 (See CBP Recordkeeping ICP, Apendix1)

-Records are further defined as any information, which pertains directly or indirectly to the importation of goods.
+Records are further defined as any information which pertains directly or indirectly to the importation of goods.
 Those activities are:

-- any importation, declaration or entry - transportation or storage of merchandise carried or held under bond into or from the Customs territory of the United States - filing of a drawback claim - any exportation to a NAFTA country - collection or payment of fees and taxes to Customs; - Any other activity required to be undertaken pursuant to the laws or regulations administered by CBP.
+- any importation, declaration or entry - any importation subject to a Partnering/Other Government Agency (OGA/PGA) - transportation or storage of merchandise carried or held under bond into or from the Customs territory of the United States - filing of a drawback claim - any import or export to or from a USMCA country - collection or payment of fees and taxes to Customs; - Any other activity required to be undertaken pursuant to the laws or regulations administered by CBP.